6 Reasons Tow Straps with Hooks Will Kill You

 That’s because this

 situation is a recovery operation, not a tow operation.
-We all have

 You should know that the scenario above actually happened and that the driver of the towing vehicle was killed with his four year old girl sitting next to him.
 Somewhere in the recovery operation the hook loosened up and when he jerked on the strap it shot through his windshield and into his head.

 While you’re repositioning your rig for a pull, the hook can slip to another location or simply be positioned in such a way that it slips off after it has a considerable amount of force on it.
 The hook then becomes a projectile that can kill or injure anyone in its path.

 Stories of Tow Straps with Hooks Killing People